mirkobunse/CriticalDifferenceDiagrams.jl/README.md

 ## Cautions

 The hypothesis tests underneath the CD diagram do not account for variances of the outcomes.
 It is therefore important that these outcomes are "reliable" in the sense that each of them is obtained from a sufficiently large sample.
-Moreover, all treatments must have been evaluated with identical observations.
-Ideally, the outcomes come from a cross validation or from a repeated stratified split.
+Ideally, they come from a cross validation or from a repeated stratified split.
+Moreover, all treatments must have been evaluated on the same set of observations.

 ## Citing